juandebravo/hanoi/README.md

 - [RedisBackEnd](https://github.com/juandebravo/hanoi/blob/master/hanoi/backend.py#L125): useful for distributed environments, where you need to easily update functionalities, rules or users attached to a specific functionality.

+- [RedisHighPerfBackEnd](https://github.com/juandebravo/hanoi/blob/master/hanoi/backend.py#L264): useful for distributed environments and high performance.
+It uses SET to store users and reduce significantly the time to verify an user.
+Check and execute `benchmark.py` file for details.

 # TODO before BETA

 - [X] Finish unit testing Rollout class